 3. Right-click the installer and select Run as Administrator, follow the steps for installation.

 SketchUp for 3D Printing – 1.1.B: SketchUp Make or SketchUp Pro?

 Both versions are the same when it comes to basic commands and tools for modeling.
 SketchUp Make is ideal for beginners while SketchUp Pro is for advanced users.
 The former provides all the commands you can use for 3D modeling, and the latter provides additional functions like printing in scale or exporting/importing to/from CAD software.

-SketchUp Tutorial – Step 1.2: Preparing the Workspace
+SketchUp for 3D Printing – Step 1.2: Preparing the Workspace

 SketchUp allows you to select the workspace you want to use from a window that appears when you open the application.

 The window shows three tabs: Learn, License, and Template.
 The Template tab displays a list of different presets to select from.
 They depend on the type of model you will be doing.

 SketchUp for 3D Printing – 1.2.B: What to use

 The presets/templates vary in backgrounds and edge styles – which only affects the visual aspect of your model (i.e. background color and line thickness), type of model to be done (i.e. landscaping, interiors etc.) and measurement systems (English or Metric).
 I recommend that you explore these templates, but for now, let us use the Simple Template – Meters.